Jeffrey-S-Smith/reading-notes-301/class-02.md

     Booleans, objects, arrays are just a couple examples.

 ## Things I want to know more about
+This is about react life cycle and componentDidMount and state.
+I need to keep looking and try to remember the life cycle.

 ## Bookmark and Review